 “What’s your (and fellow readers’) experience?”

-However, I want people to know that I don’t offer logos for £50, and I don’t want to spend time responding to every person who expects such rates.
-I do this by highlighting a price range on my FAQ page.
+However, I want people to know that I don’t offer logos for £50, and I don’t want to spend time responding to every person who expects these rates.
+I do this by highlighting a rough price range on my FAQ page.